-Go back in time at the cathedral
+Go back in time in the old town

 Go modern in Flon

-Old buildings were renovated or torn down and replaced with cutting-edge architecture, and the area was filled with a mix of quirky shops, galleries, restaurants and bars.
-Art and architecture are a big part of the area, from innovative buildings that breathe in and out to regulate their temperature to murals on old warehouses.
+Old buildings were renovated or torn down and replaced with cutting-edge architecture, and the area was filled with quirky shops, galleries, restaurants and bars.
+Art and architecture are a big part of Flon, from innovative buildings that breathe in and out to regulate their temperature to murals on old warehouses.
 Check out vintage furniture at interiors store Port Franc, grab a drink under the arches of the old bridge, and finish the night off at cult nightclub Mad.

 Set sail on the lake